JADE-V-V/JADE-WEB-APP/docs/json_structure.md

 <dl>
   <dt>tally_name</dt>
   <dd>this is the name that will appear on the web app tally selection.
-If a "-" is contained, it will consider it a couple `category - option` and will split the selection into two parts.
-This is particularly useful for benchmarks with a huge list of available tallies which more often than not are just combination of different configuration of the same benhcmark (i.e. a change in geometry or materials) and actual available tallies.</dd>
+If a "-" is contained, it will consider it a couple `category - option` and will split the selection into two parts (or more).
+This is particularly useful for benchmarks with a huge list of available tallies which more often than not are just combination of different configuration of the same benhcmark (i.e. a change in geometry or materials) and actual available tallies.

+  It is also possible to define "generic" tallies like for the Sphere SDDR benchmark (the correspondent general option must be set to true).
+This is to be used when different version of the same benchmarks are run (for instance, different isotopes in the sphere) but they all have the same tallies.
+It is not useful all the tallies for each isotope (they can be hundreds), hence, a generic tally is defined.
+As an example, if all .csv results are provided as option1_option2_tallynum, then a generic tally should be provided with key = tallynum and tallyname as "{} - {} - quantity name".
+Internally, the code, during the initialization of the Processor class will add a tally config for each combination of option1 and option2 found across the .csv</dd>
   <dt>plot_type</dt>
   <dd>at the moment the available plot types are `step`, `scatter` and `grouped_bar`.
 You can check the webapp directly to have a feeling of how these plots look like.</dd>
   <dt>plot_args</dt>